 - Your symptoms may get worse for a few weeks when you begin to use this medicine to treat advanced prostrate cancer.
 Talk to your doctor if you have concerns.

 - Your child's symptoms might get worse when you first start using this medicine to treat premature puberty, but they should get better as the medicine starts to work.
 If your child's condition does not begin to improve after using this medicine for 2 months, check with your doctor.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Weakness or loss of muscle control, especially in the legs or feet.
+- Weakness or loss of muscle control, especially in your legs or feet

 If you notice these less serious side effects, talk with your doctor: